 There is nothing more annoying than seeing a large balance of funds in your account, you start spending away then it suddenly drops by half when your direct debits come out throughout the month and you end up with way less than expected.

-#Account 2 Savings - I then transfer an amount into a savings account.
+#Account 2 Savings - I then transfer an amount into saving accounts.
 This can be as little or as much as you like!
 Saving around 10% of your income is a good place to start.
-I have a couple of savings accounts, one is a 'do not touch this unless there is a major emergency' kind of account and the other is for 'general savings for minor works, birthdays etc', another for beauty treatments and so on.
+I have a few savings accounts, one is a 'do not touch this unless there is a major emergency' kind of account, another is for 'general savings for minor works, birthdays etc', another for beauty treatments and so on.
 If there is something specific you are saving up for such as travelling or buying a house, car, it's a good idea to have a separate account to save for this too.

 #Account 3 your 'current' spending account - The idea of this system is to remove all the money you know needs to be paid out or you want to save.
 Leaving only the amount you are happy to spend down to the last penny that month.
-I think physiologically this makes you be more careful with your money...if you check your current account balance and see only $300 rather than $1500 you can make sure you are being cost effective with each purchase.
+I think physiologically this makes you be more careful with your money...if you check your current account balance and see only £250 rather than £1500 you can make sure you are being cost effective with each purchase.
 So in your 'current' account, only leave your free to spend funds for the month!

 Envelope system - The envelope system is a similar idea but is done using physical cash rather than transferring between bank accounts.
 So again you could have an envelope for birthdays, beauty, home maintenance and each month you would draw out a certain amount of cash to put in each envelope.
 When the time comes you would already have the money ready and waiting, without taking extras from your monthly expenditure!